-When your team is called on to participate in an in-class exercise, negative grade adjustments may be applied if you are absent, ineffective, or unprepared.
+When your team is called on to participate in an in-class exercise, you will lose class participation points if you are absent, ineffective, or unprepared.

-Work outside of class: Exams and homework/quiz assignments are to be completed by each student individually.
+Work outside of class: Exams and homework assignments are to be completed by each student individually.
 You are not to collaborate with (or receive assistance from) anyone else on these assignments.

-Laptops and other electronic devices: Use of these devices in the classroom is acceptable as long as the use of these devices does not distract students or the instructor in any way.
+Laptops and other electronic devices: There are instances in which learning is enhanced by the use of laptops or tablet computers during class.
+Use of these devices in the classroom is acceptable as long as the use of these devices does not distract students or the instructor in any way.
 The instructor reserves the right to designate the classroom as an electronic device-free zone at any time.